-The assumed distributed system is formed by a master processor M and a set W of n=|W| workers.
+System model.
+The assumed distributed system is formed by a master processor M and a set W of n = |W| workers.
 We assume that the master chooses n to be odd.
-The master has tasks to be computed.
-The master may not have enough computational power to compute all the tasks, or the cost of doing so may be larger than using the workers.
-In any case, for each task, the master does not compute the task itself directly, but sends it to all the workers, wait for their answers, and decide on a value that it believes to be the correct output of the task.
-The tasks considered in this work are assumed to have a unique correct outcome.
+The master has a task that wants to compute.
+For some reason, the master does not compute the task itself, but chooses to send it to all the workers, wait for their answers, and decide on a value that it believes to be the correct output of the task.
+The tasks considered in this work are assumed to have a unique solution although such limitation reduces the scope of application of the presented mechanisms, there are plenty of computations where the correct solution is unique: e.g., any mathematical function.

 Each of the n workers has one of the following types, rational, malicious, or altruistic.
 The exact number of workers of each type is unknown.
-However, it is known that each worker is independently of one of the three types with probabilities $p{\rho}, p{\mu}, p{\alpha}$, respectively, where $p{\rho} + p{\mu} + p{\alpha} = 1$.
+However, it is known that each worker is independently of one of the three types with probabilities p{ρ} , p{μ} , p{α} , respectively, where $p{\rho} + p{\mu} + p{\alpha} = 1$.
 Malicious and altruistic workers always cheat and are honest, respectively, independently of how such a behavior impacts their utilities.
 In the context of this paper, being honest means returning the correct value, and cheating means returning some incorrect value.
 On the other hand, rational workers are assumed to be selfish in a game-theoretic sense, i.e., their aim is to maximize their benefit (utility) under the assumption that other workers do the same.
 Hence, they will be honest or cheat depending on which strategy maximizes their utility.
 While it is assumed that rational players make their decision individually, it is assumed that all the (malicious and rational) workers that cheat return the same incorrect value.
-This yields a worst case scenario (and hence analysis) for the master with respect to its probability of obtaining the correct result.
+This yields a worst case scenario (and hence analysis) [43] for the master with respect to its probability of obtaining the correct result.
 (In some sense, this can be seen as a cost-free, weak form of collusion).
 Finally, it is assumed that all workers reply (abstention is not allowed) and that all their answers reach the master.

 In order to model the individuality of the non-monetary part of each rational worker benefit/penalty, the distribution over types could be generalized to different types of rational workers instead of one.
 More precisely, define a probability distribution over each possible combination of payoffs in \mathbb{R}^4 , restricting signs appropriately, so that each rational worker draws independently its strategic normal form from this distribution.
-Each payoff tuple in \mathbb{R}^4 with positive probability would represent a different type of rational worker, defined by the expected utility in each of the four cases obtained, depending on whether the worker cheats or is honest, and a majority of workers cheat or are honest.
 However, the analysis presented here would be the same but using expected payoffs, the expectation taken over such distribution.
 Thus, for the sake of clarity and without loss of generality, we assume that the strategic normal form is unique for all players, i.e., all rational workers are of the same type.